AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 1. Add a **Build audience** activity.
 1. Define a label.
 1. Define the audience type: **Create your own** or **Read audience**.
+1. Configure your audience by following the steps detailed in the tabs below.

+>[!BEGINTABS]

+>[!TAB Create your own (query)]

-To create your own query, follow these extra steps:
+To create your own query, follow these steps:

 1. Select **Create your own (query)**.
 1. Choose the **Targeting dimension**.
 The targeting dimension lets you define the population targeted by the operation: recipients, contract beneficiaries, operator, subscribers, etc. By default, the target is selected from the recipients.
-Learn more about Targeting dimensions in [this section](../../audience/about-recipients.md#targeting-dimensions).
+[Learn more about targeting dimensions](../../audience/about-recipients.md#targeting-dimensions)
 1. Click **Continue**.
-1. Use the rule builder to define your query, the same way you create an audience when designing a new email.
-Refer to this [section](../../audience/../query/query-modeler-overview.md).
+1. Use the query modeler to define your query, the same way you create an audience when designing a new email.
+[Learn how to work with the query modeler](../../audience/../query/query-modeler-overview.md)

+>[!TAB Read audience]

 To select an existing audience, follow these steps:

 1. Select **Read audience**.
 1. Click **Continue**.
-1. Select your audience, the same way you use an audience when designing a new email.
+1. Select your audience, the same way you use an audience when designing a new delivery.
 Refer to this [section](../../audience/add-audience.md).

 >[!IMPORTANT]
 >
 >If you want to use a **[!UICONTROL Build audience]** activity targeting an Experience Platform audience, you need to add a **[!UICONTROL Change dimension]** activity after it, to ensure that the audience's targeting dimension is set to "Recipient".
 A workflow example is available at the bottom of this page.

+>[!ENDTABS]

 ## Examples{#build-audience-examples}